Manitoba’s Justice System #

 Bradley Regehr told Canadian Lawyer.
 “Judges are “supposed to make decisions based on the evidence that is put in front of them, and the law”…,

 The rhetoric is spot on; where is the practice?
+All people associated with the law need to speak out against corrupted processes.

 We need rational decisions; not falsely rationalized ones.